dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 ### Run the Basic Electron App:

-Set up the dependencies bt executing the following command in our terminal :
+Set up the dependencies by executing the following command in our terminal :
 ``` Bash
 npm install
 ```